William Zeckendorf Jr.: Santa Fe

 Zeckendorf spent the last 15 years of his life in Santa Fe, New Mexico, having vacationed there for years before that.
 By the time he relocated, he had been developing properties in Santa Fe for more than a decade.
 His projects include two luxury hotels, the Eldorado Hotel and the Hotel Santa Fe, and two residential complexes: Los Miradores, condominiums near St. John's College, and the Sierra del Norte subdivision off Hyde Park Road.

 Along with his second wife, Nancy King Zeckendorf, a former ballerina with the Metropolitan Opera in New York who also performed with the Santa Fe Opera, Zeckendorf was instrumental in developing the Lensic Performing Arts Center, in a landmarked building erected as a movie theater in the 1930s.
 Nancy Zeckendorf continues to chair the center's board as a founding director.

 Zeckendorf served on the boards of the local hospital, Christus St. Vincent, and the College of Santa Fe, as well as on the executive committee of the Santa Fe Chamber Music Society.
 In 2011, the Zeckendorfs were named Santa Fe Living Treasures, in recognition of their community service.

 Personal life

 William Zeckendorf Jr.'s first marriage, to Norwegian Guri Lie, daughter of Trygve Lie, the first Secretary-General of the United Nations, ended in divorce.
-Their sons, William Lie and Arthur William, are the third generation of Zeckendorfs to become prominent developers.
+Their sons, William Lie and Arthur William, founded Zeckendorf Development in 1992, are the third generation of Zeckendorfs to become prominent developers.
 Their properties in Manhattan include luxury condominium towers at 15 Central Park West, 50 United Nations Plaza, and 520 Park Avenue.

 Following his father's example, Zeckendorf was a trustee of Long Island University for 37 years, serving as board president from 1984 to 1992.
 Also like his father a knowledgeable wine collector, Zeckendorf was active for many years in La Confrerie des Chevaliers du Tastevin, a society of Burgundy connoisseurs.

-Zeckendorf died of respiratory failure in Santa Fe, New Mexico at the age of 84.
+Zeckendorf died of respiratory failure in Santa Fe, New Mexico, at the age of 84.